TyGuS/suslik/ROADMAP.md

 ## Immediate fixes and extensions

+* Get rid of isApplicable and make apply return maybe
+* Change representation of SFormula to a list of chunks
 * Get rid of types (for now)?
 Maybe two types: loc and int?
+* Pick logic for locations and implement proper subsumption of spatial formulas
 * Proper syntax for declarations (function signatures, inductive predicates, etc)
-* Fix the parser for pointers to pointer
+* (Fix the parser for pointers to pointer)
 * Interpreter for imperative programs

 ## More expressive SL